13 minsPublished on 7/27/2022

 Understanding Bitcoin

 Unlike traditional fiat currencies, Bitcoin is created, stored, and traded on a distributed ledger known as the blockchain.
-A blockchain, at its core, is a decentralised database distributed across a global network of nodes.
+A blockchain, at its core, is a decentralized database distributed across a global network of nodes.
 The network is immutable, which means that whenever a transaction occurs, new information is combined with the information in the previous block to form a stable chain.

 This network is secured by a set of participants called Bitcoin miners who verify and finalize transactions and create new blocks in a process called Bitcoin mining.